Adeelkhan775/PracticalTasks/README.md

 # PracticalTasks
-Instructions for running Scripts
+Instructions for running Scripts.
-Open the solution in the Visual studio
+1:Open the solution in the Visual studio
-Then Open the TestScripts folder>Test_suit1.cs
+2:Then Open the TestScripts folder>Test_suit1.cs
-Run the test.
+3:Run the test.